 United States Government

 The United States Government is the federal government of the United States, which was founded in 1787.
-In this lesson, we will explore the basic concepts of the United States Government, its history, and its impact on the world.
+The basic concepts of the United States Government, its history, and its impact on the world.

 Structure of the United States Government